[Updated for 2015]

 While I was never in the foster care system, I am adopted.
 I am adopted because I was not planned, because my mother was young and unmarried.
 I was conceived by what many call a mistake, or a sin, an unwanted pregnancy.
 Yet, here I am.

 My birth parents did not plan to be parents.
 From the moment it was known that I was beginning, I was undesired, and I could’ve been ended.
-I’ve heard my father had already fathered 3 other children from 2 other women.
-Now there was me, and that was too much.
-That is where he leaves my story.

 My young mother let me live and saw to it that I was adopted by a good family.
 Because of that, I consider her a hero.
 Once she was aware of me, none of what happened before matters.
 The moment she knew she was pregnant and what she did from that point on is, to me, separate from whatever mistake or sin you could say got her to that point.